tejom/tejom.github.io/_posts/2016-06-23-playing-with-quic-pt1.markdown

 	0x0050:  8646 0095 023d b400 01a0 0114 0543 484c  .F...=.......CHL
 	0x0060:  4f0f 0000 0050 4144 002b 0400 0053 4e49  O....PAD.+...SNI
 ~~~
-Accoording the document I read the first thing is probbably a public flag.
-8 bytes that hold some informaation about what's coming up.
+According the document I read the first thing is probably a public flag.
+8 bytes that hold some information about what's coming up.
 Wireshark helped to make send of these bytes.

 I wrote a small program to send some UDP packets.
 The first thing I tried was sending a small packet that started with `0x08` and a 64 bit connection id of `{0x02, 0x03, 0x04, 0x05, 0x06, 0x08, 0x99, 0xff}` and looked for this in the packets.